jakzal/zalas.eu/_posts/2011-06-30-autoloading-classes-in-any-php-project-with-symfony2-classloader-component.markdown

 {% endhighlight %}

-**Note**: Examples are run in a command line.
+<div class="alert alert-warning" markdown="1">**Note**: Examples are run in a command line.
 Therefore there's no performance gain from using APC.
 In fact it can hurt performance as cache is initialized every time our script is run in cli.
-This is a limitation of APC.
+This is a limitation of APC.</div>